Who We Are

 First, we find a piece of land that can work for renewable energy and storage.
 We focus on lands that have been over-farmed, underutilized, distressed, or abandoned, including former golf courses.

 Existing barns, houses, out-buildings, and commercial structures offer even more development opportunities.
 Even wetlands and woods can be turned into nature trails to benefit wildlife and community recreationalists.

 For each of our parcels, the idea is to maximize the entire parcel over time.

 Our land is clearly marked every 500-feet around the entire perimeter according to DEC guidelines.
-Posting is also registered with the local sheriff’s department to prevent use of our land unless we have granted written approval.
+Posting is also registered with the local Sheriff’s office to prevent use of our land without granted written approval from us.

 Solar & Storage: